1. Policy, scope and objectives

 All processing of personal data must be done in accordance with the following data protection principles of the Regulation, and Calm’s policies and procedures are designed to ensure compliance with them.

-The controller, Calm, will have transparent and easily accessible policies relating to the processing of personal data and the exercise of individuals' “rights and freedoms” if applicable.
+The GDPR introduces the requirement for transparency whereby the controller has transparent and easily accessible policies relating to the processing of personal data and the exercise of individuals’ “rights and freedoms”.
 Information must be communicated to the data subject in an intelligible form using clear and plain language.

 The specific information that must be provided to the data subject must as a minimum include: